 But there are several digits printed on each paper check, so it’s important not to confuse the ABA routing number with your account number, or even your check number.

 As mentioned, the routing code is made up of nine digits and sits at the bottom left corner of the check.
-The ABA is printed in magnetic ink known for a process known as MICR (magnetic ink character recognition), ordering banks and institutions to read and process check transfers accurately.
+The ABA is printed in magnetic ink known for a process known as MICR (magnetic ink character recognition), ordering financial institutions to read and process check transfers accurately.
 Therefore, this number should look slightly different from the other areas printed with normal ink.

 The account number can be differentiated by its location, which is on the right of the routing number.
 This refers to the unique identifier for your bank account, while the routing number helps to identify the institution you bank with.